Read here the foreword to a forthcoming work by Sagittarius: the relationship between astrology and genetics, two parallel disciplines.

 Here, he has said that the rising degree only will mark house cusps (Alcabitius, again, not Placidus).
 It would have been different if Holden had written: […] to be ‘tied’ to *different* degrees of the ecliptic, which are *rising simultaneously*, being carried through the space of the celestial sphere and *their* positions at regular intervals marking the house boundaries.

-It may be that Michael Wackford (1994), Rhys Chatham (2021), Benjamin Dykes (2023), and Nicolás Varlotta (CABA Institute, Argentina) are the only astrologists I know to have understood in full the mechanism of action through which Placidus operates (although Ben seems to discard it [2]).
+It may be that Michael Wackford (1994) and Nicolás Varlotta (CABA Institute, Argentina) are the only astrologers I know to have understood in full the mechanism of action through which Placidus operates.
+Maybe, Rhys Chatham (2021) and Benjamin Dykes (2023) too (although Ben seems to discard it [2]).
 As for Ralph William Holden, one can neither confirm nor deny, for he sometimes describes it accurately, and sometimes he does not (in the same book).

 THIRD | Astro Wiki (Astrodienst)